 - Measure online and in-store marketing campaign performance

-Omnichannel meets loyalty
+Omnichannel loyalty programs

 A great addition to your omnichannel strategy is starting a loyalty program.
 The name of the game is data, and even though your omnichannel can help you make strides in gaining all sorts of useful information, a loyalty program can push your progress to new heights.